WiktorPietrzynski/school_project/README.md

 # School Project
 ## Simple CRUD website for simple "companies".
 Fully responsive CRUD website, having google map with custom markers.
 Website hosted locally with XAMPP.
+I'm not sure what a professional blend of HTML and PHP should look like, and with "Prettier" (Visual Studio Code plugin) there is some spaghetti code.

 ## Technologies: